lamda-bbo/Offline-RaM/readme.md

 # Offline Model-Based Optimization by Learning to Rank

-Official implementations of ICLR'25 paper "Offline Model-Based Optimization by Learning to Rank".
+Official implementation of ICLR'25 paper "Offline Model-Based Optimization by Learning to Rank".

 ## Environment installation